 Classes may be added only during open enrollment or designated add/drop periods.
 Once the semester/session begins, students may not add a class.
 See the "Academic Calendar" section of this catalog for important dates.
-A \$5.00 add/drop fee may be charged.
+A \$5.00 fee will be charged for every add.
+Students must consider additional tuition and fees when adding courses during add/drop period.

-Students may only add classes:
+Students may add classes only: